E-Dmz/tutos/tuto-connect.md

-# A tuto to run tasks from anywhere
+# How to run tasks from anywhere
 > As a student in batch #722 (Paris, Oct.-Dec.
 2021), i had a great experience remotely running tasks on my *home desktop* from my laptop *on campus*.
 >
 > In particular, building a Docker image, downloading or uploading big files and training a neural network can be 10 times faster